 "Other weapons" means instruments other than firearms intentionally designed to cause bodily harm or physical damage.
+These include, but are not limited to, BB guns, pellet guns, air rifles, stun guns, and archery equipment.

 "Out-of-home care" means the same as defined in RCW 13.34.030.